Halley-Software/halley.js/README.md

 # Halley.JS ☄️
 # The small, fast and easy web framework.

-## The 0.5.0 version of Halley has arrived!
+## The 1.0.1 version of Halley has arrived!!!!

 Fast getting started: